sage-code/maj/preposition.md

 Prepositions are very often used in Maj.
 Therefore they are important elements of the language.
 We use only 2-3 characters to create the prepositions.
 These are the shortest words in Maj.

+## Proposition

+Structure of proposition: SVO = Subject Verb Object.

+**Object:**

+The object can be a composite object described with more then one word:

+**Preposition:** da  = about

+Note: In next example we change coda "o" into "a" to make nouns from time adjectives:

+* jo vobu'do una saga da la nova = I will tell a stories about the present
+* tu vobu'do una saga da la dopa = you will tell a story about the future
+* su vobu'do una saga da la befa = he will tell a story about the past

+**Preposition:** de = from (location)

+Notes: Using coda "e" we create plural from word "nova" that is translated: "news"

+* jo taru la nove de Europa!  = I bring the news from Europe;
+* tu taru ke nove de Weta?    = you bring what news from West?

+**Prepositions:**

+ku = with (compozition), di = from (composition)

+* jo doru dua weve ku kesa = I with two eggs with cheese
+* jo qeru una omla di kesa = I ask for one omelet with cheese

 **Category of prepositions**

 Preposition can be considered in this categories: